AraibKarim/CovidWidgetDemo/README.md

 ## Note

 - You cant select the country from the application right now because it requires 'Appgroups' to communicate with the widget.
 You can add Appgroups to add the functionality.
-- As mentioned in Xcode 12 beta release notes, Xcode 12 beta #2 has few know issues while configuring a widget.
+- As mentioned in Xcode 12 beta release notes, Xcode 12 beta #2 has few known issues while configuring a widget.
 Workaround: delete the app and run it again.

 ## Run the Project?